MahvOS/MahvOS/README.md

-## Hi there 👋
+## Hi folks!
-I’m currently learning x64 Assembly
+I’m currently learning x64 Assembly, no shits for now try to reach me via discord Zipped#9899 if you want to

 <!--
 **MahvOS/MahvOS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.